bakame-php/stackwatch/README.md

 > You can still call the `mark` method and add more snapshots after a call to `finish`.
 > The `summary` is calculated at runtime and never stored in the `Marker` instance.

+#### Marker completion

+The `complete` method finalizes the profiling marker, marking it as complete and preventing any further snapshots or finishing operations that modify the state.

+Before calling `complete`, the marker is **open** and can accept snapshots via `mark` and be finished via `finish`.
+Once `complete` is called:

+- The marker becomes **complete and closed for additions**.
+- Further calls to `mark` or `finish` will throw an `UnableToProfile` exception.
+- Calling `complete` multiple times has no side effects (idempotent).
+- Calling `summary` remains unchanged after completion.

+**Calling `reset` on a completed marker reverts the complete state, allowing the marker to be reused and accept new snapshots.**

+At any given time you can check your `Marker` completion status using the `Marker::isComplete` method which returns `true` when it is complete; false otherwise.

+#### Marker utility methods

 The `Marker` instance also gives you access to other utility methods:

 ```php